 Firing facilities include a wide range of electric, gas and wood kilns.
-Firing fees will be divided between those artists using the kilns.
+Firing fees are divided among artists using the kilns.
 Click here for the current list of kilns and firing fees (prices subject to change).

 Materials and supplies may be shipped ahead of your arrival date.
 Please ship all items to yourself c/o: Watershed Center, 19 Brick Hill Rd, Newcastle, ME 04553.
 Artists unable to take their work home with them must make their own shipping arrangements.
 The Watershed staff does not pack or ship work.